Logiqx/open-gnss/docs/thoughts.md

 It should be noted that optimal byte alignment is retained for these frames because every item specification is exactly 4 bytes.

 Multiple frame types can be included in a file using the open GNSS format (e.g. corresponding to NMEA sentence types).
-The numerical GNSS frame identifiers will be implicit with the file, simply based on the order of frame definitions.
+The numerical GNSS frame identifiers will be implicit within the file, simply based on the order of frame definitions.